ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/security/security-whitepaper/index.md

 and having fast, automatic updates.

 The Chrome browser implements a _multi-process_ architecture.
-This allows separating, in different operating system processes, the parts of the brower processing untrusted input, like a web page, and the parts of the browser accessing system resources or user data.
+This allows separating, in different operating system processes, the parts of the browser processing untrusted input, like a web page, and the parts of the browser accessing system resources or user data.
 This enforces the principle of least privilege by only giving web pages access to a very limited set of resources